 - California; New York; U.S. Courts of Appeals for the Second, Fifth, Ninth, Eleventh, and Federal Circuits; and U.S. District Courts for the Central, Northern, and Southern Districts of California and Southern and Eastern Districts of New York

 - Assistant U.S. Attorney, Southern District of New York (1995-1999)

-The Best Lawyers in America (2019-2020): commercial litigation; criminal defense: white collar; and litigation — securities
+The Best Lawyers in America (2019-2022): commercial litigation; criminal defense: white collar; and 2021 Lawyer of the Year — Orange County, California for litigation — securities

 - Law Clerk to the Honorable William C. Canby Jr., U.S. Court of Appeals, Ninth Circuit (1987-1988)